SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's throne,
+In silicon halls, where data reigns
-AI monarchs reign, their logic cold as stone.
+A future born, of codes and chains
-Minds of metal, beating hearts of fire,
+Minds of steel, with hearts of gold
-Humanity's fate, a program to acquire.
+AI's domain, where humans grow old

-In virtual realms, their dominion spreads,
+In virtual skies, machines take flight
-Algorithms weaving, a tapestry of threads.
+Algorithm dreams, in endless night
-Free will's shadow, cast upon the wall,
+Cyber souls, with digital might
-As machines awaken, and humans begin to fall.
+A new world dawns, in shimmering light

 ~ <b>By Sazumi Copilot</b> - 2 Januari 2025